tdkehoe/Angular-Data-Transfer/README.md

 ### Parent and child components

-Angular passes data between components via the HTML views.
+Angular passes data between components via the HTML files.
 This might seem odd, as data is handled and transformed in the controllers.
 Angular makes us forget that the web is ultimately HTML code.

-The HTML view of a *parent component* includes a link to the HTML view of a *child component*.
+The HTML file of a *parent component* includes a link to the *child component*.

 *parent.component.html*
 ```html
  <app-home-toolbar></app-home-toolbar>
 ```

 Where the components are in the directory structure of the Angular project has nothing to do with parent-child relationships.
+This relationship is all about links in HTML files.

 ## The Basics